muhammadash717/WES-Pipeline/README.md

 # Goals & Scope

 * Provide a reproducible, auditable WES analysis pipeline optimized for clinical research and in‑house diagnostics.
-* Support GRCh38 as the primary reference.
+* Support GRCh38 as the reference genome.
-* Produce annotated variants prioritized for clinical interpretation (ACMG framework compatible templates included).
+* Produce annotated variants prioritized based on given HPO terms for clinical interpretation.
-* Scale to HPC and cloud environments with CPU/memory-aware parallelization and chromosome-level scatter/gather.
+* Scale to HPC and cloud environments with CPU/memory-aware and chromosome-level parallelization.

 # Features

-* End-to-end automation from FASTQ to annotated, filtered variants and HTML report
+* End-to-end automation from FASTQ to annotated, filtered variants and HTML report.
-* Support for SNV/indel calling, CNV detection from exome read depth, and phasing
+* Support for SNV/indel calling and phasing, and CNV detection from exome read depth.
-* Built-in QC at multiple stages (FastQC, alignment metrics, coverage)
+* Built-in QC at multiple stages (FastQC, alignment metrics, coverage).
-* Configurable clinical filters and annotation sources

 # Quick Example Run